matteomiceli/cmdr/README.md

 You can make your own built-in commands by simply prepending custom scripts with an underscore.

-1. Create a new script in the script directory, being sure to prepend the name with an underscore (pro tip: the new built-in will automatically put scripts in your scripts directory - `cmdr new _new-built-in.sh`).
+1. Create a new script prepended with an underscore (tip: the `new` sub command will create a new script in your scripts directory - `cmdr new _new-built-in.sh`).
 2. Write your command (in whatever language you want) and save your changes.
 3. Call your new built-in with `cmdr new-built-in` (built-ins are hidden from the cmdr interface and will not show up alongside your custom scripts.
 However, they are callable directly from the command line).